yanader/MarsRover/README.md

 ### The Plateau

-The Plateau is represented by a two dimensional grid of size x * y.
+The Plateau is represented by a two-dimensional grid of size x * y.
 These sizes are provided by the user and create a grid with coordinates (0, 0) through to (x -1, y - 1).
 For the purpose of the simulation, (0, 0) is considered the South-West corner and (x-1, y-1) is considered the North-East corner.

 ### The Rover

 The Rover is a vehicle that will have its initial position dictated by the user and then be given move instructions that will allow it to navigate the plateau.
-The rover maintains its position which consists of an X coordinate, a Y coordinate and the cardinal compass direction it is currently facing (NESW).
+The rover maintains its position which consists of an X coordinate, a Y coordinate and the cardinal compass direction it is currently facing (N/E/S/W).

 ### Instructions

 To start the programme, run Main.java.
-This will provide you with a custom built Command Centre which will allow you to control the Mars Rover.
+This will provide you with a custom-built Command Centre which will allow you to control the Mars Rover.

 1. Setup
    1. Provide the size of the Plateau to be explored in the format "X Y" where X and Y are positive integers.